 See credit instruments:

-Class orders made under the credit legislation are registered on the Federal Register of Legislative Instruments (FRLI).
+Legislative instruments (previously known as class orders) made under the credit legislation are registered on the Federal Register of Legislative Instruments (FRLI).
 The FRLI may be accessed at http://www.frli.gov.au.
-Class orders are also published on the ASIC website.
+Legislative instruments are also published on the ASIC website.

 ASIC may give relief from:

-ASIC gives relief by way of individual instruments and class orders.
+ASIC gives relief by way of individual instruments and legislative instruments (class orders).

 Individual instruments are made in response to an application by a person (see Applying for individual relief below).